trustedsec/unicorn/README.md

 we are changing WindowsPowerShell, powershell.exe, and IEX to avoid detection.
 Also check out the URL as it has some great methods for not calling DDE at all.

+###                -----Import Cobalt Strike Beacon----

+This method will import direct Cobalt Strike Beacon shellcode directly from Cobalt Strike.

+Within Cobalt Strike, export the Cobalt Strike "CS" (C#) export and save it to a file.
+For example, call the file, cobalt_strike_file.cs.

+The export code will look something like this:

+* length: 836 bytes */
+byte[] buf = new byte[836] { 0xfc, etc

+Next, for usage:

+python unicorn.py cobalt_strike_file.cs cs

+The cs argument tells Unicorn that you want to use the Cobalt strike functionality.
+The rest is Magic.

+Next simply copy the powershell command to something you have the ability for remote command execution.

+NOTE: THE FILE MUST BE EXPORTED IN THE C# (CS) FORMAT WITHIN COBALT STRIKE TO PARSE PROPERLY.

+There are some caveats with this attack.
+Note that the payload size will be a little over 14k+ in byte size.
+That means that from a command line argument perspective if you copy and paste you will hit the 8191 character size restriction (hardcoded into cmd.exe).
+If you are launching directly from cmd.exe this is an issue, however if you are launching directly from PowerShell or other normal applications this is a non-problem.

+A couple examples here, wscript.shell and powershell uses USHORT - 65535 / 2 = 32767 size limit:

+typedef struct _UNICODE_STRING {
+    USHORT Length;
+    USHORT MaximumLength;
+    PWSTR  Buffer;
+} UNICODE_STRING;

+For this attack if you are launching directly from powershell, VBSCript (WSCRIPT.SHELL), there is no issues.

+###                 -----Custom Shellcode Generation Method----

+This method will allow you to insert your own shellcode into the Unicorn attack.
+The PowerShell code will increase the stack side of the powershell.exe (through VirtualAlloc) and inject it into memory.

+Note that in order for this to work, your txt file that you point Unicorn to must be formatted in the following format or it will not work:

+0x00,0x00,0x00 and so on.

+Also note that there is size restrictions.
+The total length size of the PowerShell command cannot exceed the size of 8191.
+This is the max command line argument size limit in Windows.

+Usage:

+python uniocrn.py shellcode_formatted_properly.txt shellcode

+Next simply copy the powershell command to something you have the ability for remote command execution.

+NOTE: THE FILE MUST PROPERLY BE FORMATTED IN A 0x00,0x00,0x00 TYPE FORMAT WITH NOTHING ELSE OTHER THAN YOUR SHELLCODE IN THE TXT FILE.

+There are some caveats with this attack.
+Note that if your payload size is large in nature it will not fit in cmd.exe.
+That means that from a command line argument perspective if you copy and paste you will hit the 8191 character size restriction (hardcoded into cmd.exe).
+If you are launching directly from cmd.exe this is an issue, however if you are launching directly from PowerShell or other normal applications this is a non-problem.

+A couple examples here, wscript.shell and powershell uses USHORT - 65535 / 2 = 32767 size limit:

+typedef struct _UNICODE_STRING {
+    USHORT Length;
+    USHORT MaximumLength;
+    PWSTR  Buffer;
+} UNICODE_STRING;

+For this attack if you are launching directly from powershell, VBSCript (WSCRIPT.SHELL), there is no
+issues.